fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq4.png" %}

-_Figure: The time-frequency representation with respect to single sensor obtained using ft_singleplotTFR_
+_Figure: The time-frequency representation for a single sensor, obtained using ft_singleplotTFR_

-From Figure 4 one can see that there is an increase in power around 15-25 Hz in the time interval 0.4 to about 0.8 s after response onset.
-To show the topography of the beta increase use the function \*_[ft_topoplotTFR](/reference/ft_topoplotTFR)_
+From the previous figure you can see that there is an increase in power around 15-25 Hz in the time interval 0.4 to about 0.8 s after response onset.
+To show the topography of the beta increase use the function **[ft_topoplotTFR](/reference/ft_topoplotTFR)**.

     cfg = [];
     cfg.baseline     = [-0.5 -0.1];